JoRussell-IDM/dtk-tools-malaria/examples/magude_multinode/README.txt

 Prereqs:
 Must have dtk-tools, dtk-tools-malaria, malaria-toolbox packages installed.
+(run "python setup.py" or "python setup.py develop" for all 3 packages)

 Description:
 Runs the catchment "Magude-Sede-Facazissa" with 1 km^2 gridded pixels from 2 serialized file (for 2 cores),